- Phoenix Counselling

 WHY PAY FOR PRIVATE THERAPY?

-Some therapists can offer the flexibility of booking to accommodate shift patterns, offer fortnightly appointments and open-ended therapy.
-Which means that you can attend therapy as long as you wish.
+Some therapists can offer the flexibility of booking to accommodate shift patterns and offer fortnightly appointments and open-ended therapy, which means you can attend therapy as long as you wish.
 Flexibility of appointments can also include weekend and evening appointments.

-Freedom within sessions to work on a number of issues rather than one or two, is also a big draw for private therapy.
+Freedom within sessions to work on several issues rather than one or two, is also a big draw for private therapy.